IBM Z Integration Guide for the Hybrid Cloud and API Economy

-Many technologies and solutions can be used to enable mobile integration with the mainframe, including web APIs, services, connectors, messaging and so on.
-The primary goal of this IBM Redpaper™ publication is to help IT architects choose between the many mobile integration architectures and solutions and make the right choice based on the specific requirements of the project.
+Many technologies and solutions can be used to enable cloud integration with the mainframe, including web APIs, services, connectors, messaging, and so on.
+The primary goal of this IBM Redpaper™ publication is to help IT architects choose between the many application integration architectures and solutions and make the best choice based on the specific requirements of the project.

-This paper first outlines some of the business imperatives and challenges.
-It then reviews the main architecture options and the key considerations for planning mobile integration with the mainframe; it provides guidance for when to use specific solutions.
-Finally, it documents several mobile integration scenarios to illustrate how these technologies are used in real-world scenarios to build robust solutions.
+This paper outlines some of the business imperatives and challenges.
+Then, it reviews the main architecture options and the key considerations for planning API-enablement of the mainframe and provides guidance for when to use specific solutions.
+Finally, it documents several API integration scenarios to show how these technologies are used in the real world.